signumsoftware/framework/README.md

 Signum Framework is an Open Source framework from Signum Software for writing data-centric applications over the latest technologies from Microsoft (.Net Core 2.1, C# 7.3, ASP.Net Web.API and Typescript 3.0) and web standard libraries (React, Bootstrap and D3) .

-The main focus of the framework is being able to write vertical modules (database tables, entities, logic and Win / Web user interface) that can be shared between projects.
+The main focus of the framework is being able to write vertical modules (database tables, entities, logic and React UI components) that can be shared between projects.

 It provides a consistent model for N-layer architectures by moving the entities to the very center of your solution using Signum.Entities.

 Our cutting-edge ORM, Signum.Engine, has a full LINQ Providers that avoids N + 1 problem and lets you UPDATE / DELETE / INSERT entities without having to retrieve them first.

-Signum.Windows dramatically simplifies writing a WPF user interface for your entities.

-Also Signum.React let's you write a Single-Page-Application using React / Bootstrap and TypeScript.
+Signum.React let's you write a Single-Page-Application using React, Bootstrap and TypeScript.

 ### Main Features ###